valoudefou/val-commerce-demo/README.md

 # AB Tasty React Next.js SPA App

 This app demonstrates AB Tasty's feature experimentation capabilities and product recommendation engine on a front-end e-commerce platform built as a single-page application (SPA) with server-side rendering (SSR).
-The goal is to dynamically enable features and recommendation logic by leveraging user context.
-User context includes details such as geolocation (e.g., "location" equals "UK") or user attributes (e.g., "visitor" equals "returning"), enabling personalized and targeted experiences.
+The goal is to dynamically enable features and recommendation logics from user information.
+User information is passed as user context and can include details such as geolocation (e.g., "location" equals "UK") or user attributes (e.g., "visitor" equals "returning"), enabling personalized and targeted experiences.

 ## Features